NHACP-IF/NHACP-specification/nhacp-specification.md

 Note that O_EXCL has no effect if O_CREAT is not specified in the request.

-If a storage object is opened with O_RDRW

 While NHACP-0.0 had a slot allocated in the STORAGE-OPEN request for flags, it did not define any flags.
 Network adapters that support NHACP-0.0